 Construction may begin upon signature of this permit by the department.
 The permit is based on construction being completed as per the design plans reviewed by the department.
-If any structural changes are made that are different than these design plans, the department must be notified in writing and convenience obtained, prior to making these changes.
+If any structural changes are made that are different than these design plans, the department must be notified in writing and prior approval obtained, before making these changes.